autra/spring-mobile/README.md

+This jus add a DeviceDelegatingLayoutVelocityViewResolver to Spring Mobile.
+Feel free to give me some feedbacks, and another idea for the name of this class :-/

 # Spring Mobile

 [Spring Mobile] is an extension to [Spring MVC] that aims to simplify the development of mobile web applications.